 There you have it.
 Follow this simple trick for keeping your strawberries cold and dry and they will stay fresher longer.

 Tips for using old strawberries

-- Pick over the berries to make sure they are not molded then rinse the berries, dry completely then cut off the green tops.
+- Pick over the berries to make sure they are not molded then rinse the berries, dry them completely then cut off the green tops.
 Put the berries in a plastic freezer bag and freeze them for baking.

 - Use older berries for strawberry jam.

 - Make strawberry butter for toast, biscuits, and pancakes.

 - Make a quick strawberry sauce to add to desserts.
 You can even freeze the strawberry sauce for later.